While They Lost Trust, You Found the Openings

 "Perplexity pulled their ads.
 OpenAI's adding them.
 The ad-free AI research tool positioning just got validated.
 I'm building AI-powered research workflow packages for teams.
 Clean intelligence, no ad noise.
 That's the pitch."

 I'm a [your role] with expertise in [your domain].
 This week: Amazon's AI tool caused a 13-hour AWS outage.
 OpenAI failed to report a safety concern to police.
 Perplexity pulled ads admitting mistake.
 Anthropic raised $30B while shipping two models.
 RAMaggedon has electronics prices spiking.
 The theme is TRUST.
-What is ONE specific consulting offer I could package around AI trust, reliability, or governance — targeted at companies deploying AI in production?
-Be specific about deliverable, price, and target client.
-I have 15 minutes.
+Based on my background, which of these 5 money moves fits me best: 1.
+Claude Enterprise Integration ($5K-$20K) 2.
+AI Deployment Risk Assessment ($8K-$20K) 3.
+AI-Powered Research Workflows ($3K-$8K) 4.
+AI Safety Response Protocol ($10K-$25K) 5.
+AI Supply Chain Impact Assessment ($8K-$15K) Give me: Why it matches, one specific offer, a LinkedIn headline, and who to pitch first.
+Keep it actionable.
+I have 15 minutes and the trust crisis news cycle won't last forever.

 Legacy Builders